wormhole-foundation/wormhole/whitepapers/0007_governor.md

 #### Headroom Calculations

 The headroom for a given chain is the sum of the notional USD value of all transfers of governed tokens emitted from that chain within a 24 hour sliding window.
 Inbound transfers of certain tokens can also decrease this sum, a process we refer to as Flow Canceling.
-The tokens are listed in [flow_cancel_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/flow_cancel_tokens.go).
-An inbound transfer of these tokens to chain will reduce that chain's outbound limit: effectively the net-flow is zero.
-This allows for a relaxing of the Governor's rate-limiting as it accounts for the net flow of these assets rather than calculating only the outbound value.
+The tokens are listed in

+This is sometimes referred to as the "daily limit", though it uses a sliding window rather than discrete calendar days.

+#### Flow Canceling

+Guardians can optionally enable "flow canceling".
+This feature allows incoming transfers to reduce the current "daily limit" (sum of the USD value of all small transactions within the past 24 hours).
+This creates additional headroom, allowing a greater volume of notional value to leave the chain without being delayed.

+The general idea is to allow certain transfers to offset the consumption of an outgoing "budget" that the Governor records.
+A flow cancel transfer is akin to a credit transferred into the Governor which is measured against the total debits of the day, 'paying off the debt', and allowing for further consumption.

 ### Asset pricing